jefferybatt/March-Madness-Model/README.md

 # March-Madness-Model
 A statistical analysis project with the goal of creating a (near) perfect bracket.
-I'm utilizing my own intuitive knowledge of basketball, xAI Grok 3 beta, Microsoft Excel 365, Python and Power BI.
+I'm utilizing my own intuitive knowledge and experience in basketball, xAI Grok 3 beta, Microsoft Excel 365, Python and Power BI.
 I plan to iterate on a our composite "Grok Score" each year to improve the performance of the predictive model for the NCAA Men's Basketball Tournament.
 The foundational Key Performance Indicators (KPIs) I'm focusing on to start are; Possession Differential (PD), Effective Field Goal Percentage (EFG%), Strength of Schedule (SOS) and Average Age Weighted by Minutes (AAWM).

 ## Possession Differential (PD)
 How many more possessions do you get than your opponent on average?
 Every possession matters in single elimination tournament basketball.
 Scores on average are lower in this competition format, two teams facing elimination become more risk averse, games are described as "cagey".
 To get an approximation of the possession battle (fouls & refs constant), we're simply using a team's season average Rebound Differential (RD) and their season average Turnover Differential (TD).
 RD + TD = PD.